nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters command to edit an item.
-2. System updates the item with the new details provided by the user.
+2. System updates the item with the new details provided.
 3. System displays a success message.

     Use case ends.